Constable: Australia

-Within Victoria Police, a senior constable is the rank above a constable, while above a senior constable is a leading senior constable.
-When first introduced into Victoria Police, the leading senior constable was a classification not a rank, somewhat like "detective"; leading senior constables were appointed specifically to assist in the training and mentoring of more junior members.
-The last round of wage negotiations, however, saw leading senior constable become a rank in its own right, one that a lot of members will pass through on their way from constable to sergeant, though this is not strictly necessary and it is permissible to be promoted to sergeant direct from senior constable.
+Within the Victoria Police, senior constable is the rank above constable, while above senior constable is leading senior constable.
+When first introduced into the Victoria Police, leading senior constable was a classification not a rank, somewhat like "detective"; leading senior constables were appointed specifically to assist in the training and mentoring of more junior members.
+The last round of wage negotiations, however, saw leading senior constable become a rank in its own right, one that a lot of members pass through on their way from constable to sergeant, though this is not strictly necessary and it is permissible to be promoted to sergeant direct from senior constable.
 The general form of address for both senior constable and leading senior constable is "senior", and this is acceptable even in courts.

+The Queensland Police Service employs a similar rank structure.
+Recently graduated recruits from the QPS police academy are deemed First Year Constables, a rank they will hold for the duration of their probationary period within the service.
+Following their year of probation, they are promoted to the rank of constable, followed by another two grades, including the rank of senior constable (two chevrons) and leading senior constable (LSC, two chevrons and a bar).
+If the officer proves successful in an application for a detective position, they are to be known as a 'detective' constable.
+The proceeding ranks follow suit, including detective senior constable, detective LSC, detective sergeant, and so on.

 Canada

 In Canada, as in the United Kingdom, constable is the lowest rank in most law enforcement services, including the Royal Canadian Mounted Police.
 In Newfoundland the provincial police are the Royal Newfoundland Constabulary, whereby all officers are addressed by the term "constable".

 In addition, the chief officers of some municipal police services in Canada, notably Vancouver Police Department, carry the title of chief constable.

 In Canadian French, constable is translated to agent, except in the Royal Canadian Mounted Police where it is translated as gendarme.

 Appointments can further be separated into: